amfern/conveyor.js/README.md

 `basic example: http://10.0.0.45:9001/basic/index.html`

 ### TODO
-deal some how with round dependancies - or just leave stack overflow exception allow user to extract visual represintation of dependancies from engine git doesn't save softlinks??? allow users to register and unregister systems during runtime
+deal some how with round dependencies - or just leave stack overflow exception allow user to extract visual represintation of dependencies from engine git doesn't save softlinks??? allow users to register and unregister systems during runtime jasmine test are linear, it doesn't reset the window every test - fix it asap

 ### Target
 build a fast passed game targeting gameplay, tactics, inviting the player to expolit it vast new laws of phisics to achieve an epic battles and moves.